TabbenBenchmark/tabben/docs/content/python/integrations/pytorch.md

 print(len(test_ds))
 ```

-Let's run the model and save its outputs for later evaluation.
+Let's run the model and save its outputs for later evaluation (since we left the softmax operation for the loss when we defined the model above, we'll need to softmax the outputs to get probabilities).

 ```python
 model.eval()